How Long Should You Rest After Epidural Steroid Injection?

 • Do not ignore pain; if you experience pain, rest and contact your doctor if it continues.

-• Do not skip your doctor’s instructions, as they are important for proper recovery.
+• Do not skip the instructions from your pain management doctor in Phoenix, as they are important for proper recovery.

 • Do not skip rest, as it is essential for your body to heal properly.